peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Returns:</b>

-If the "charset" parameter exists, returns that parameter with the basic upper-case letters A to Z (U + 0041 to U + 005A) converted to lower case.
+If the "charset" parameter exists, returns that parameter with the basic upper-case letters A to Z (U+0041 to U+005A) converted to lower case.
 Returns "us-ascii" instead if the media type is ill-formed (RFC2045 sec.
 5.2), or if the media type is "text/plain" and doesn't have a "charset" parameter (see RFC2046), or the default value for that parameter, if any, for the media type if the "charset" parameter is absent.
 Returns an empty string in all other cases.

 ### GetHashCode